On this page...

 This is a co-ed league played on a small field once a week.
 Teams will start the evening with a coached practice session and end with an organized scrimmage game with a coach official as the referee.
 Evenings are designed to increase agility, balance, coordination, and speed, but first and foremost - to be fun and encourage an interest in soccer.

-Games will be played in a 3v3 format with no goal keeper.
+Games begin part way through the season, after some game skills are developed, and will be played in a 3v3 format with no goal keeper.
 This non-competitive format encourages children to take risks, learn to work as a team, and develop great sportsmanship.

 Program Duration: 45 minutes